RYGhub/bobbot/README.md

 1. [Download the latest release on GitHub](https://github.com/Steffo99/bob/releases).
 2. Set the `DISCORD_TOKEN` environment variable to your [Discord bot token](https://discord.com/developers/applications).
 3. Set the `BOB_CHANNEL_NAME` environment variable to the name of Bob's text channel (without the starting hash, ex: `bob`).
+4. Set the `BOB_DELETION_TIME` environment variable to how long would you like empty channels to stay available before being deleted.
+Defaults to `60` if not set.
-4. _If you're on Linux, set the executable flag on the file you downloaded!_
+5. _If you're on OS X or Linux, set the executable flag on the file you downloaded!_
-5. Run the executable.
+6. Run the executable.

 ## Compile from source